kinverarity1/lasio/README.md

-las_reader
+LAS Reader
 ==========

-This is a Python package to read in Log ASCII Standard (LAS) files, used in geophysical logging.
+``las_reader`` is a Python package to read in Log ASCII Standard (LAS) files, used in geophysical logging.
 The file format is specified by the
 [Canadian Well Logging Society](http://cwls.org/las_info.php).
 It works fine for 1.2 and 2.0 files, but not for 3.0 yet.

 It isn't intended to make every little bit of information from the LAS file available -- this would be fairly straightforward for 1.2 and 2.0, but a bit of a headache for 3.0.
-The intention is simply to get it in a useful format for ``numpy``.
+The intention is simply to get it in a useful format for numpy.

-The below exmaple is yet to be fully implemented (see [readme-driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html)).
+The below example is yet to be fully implemented (see [readme-driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html)).

 ```python
 >>> import las_reader